Komal-prajapati/anomaly_predictive/README.md

 5. **Visualization:**
    - Create visualizations to represent the data and detected anomalies.

-## Next Steps

-1. **Model Refinement:**
-   - Adjust the contamination rate and experiment with other anomaly detection methods.

-2. **Feature Engineering:**
-   - Create additional features to improve model performance.

-3. **Deployment:**
-   - Deploy the model for real-time monitoring of equipment to predict and prevent failures.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.